jcmiller11/PSBS/README.md

 ## Connecting to GitHub

-PSBS will build your projects into PuzzleScript source without interacting with GitHub at all, however uploading and running your projects requires an authorization token.
+PSBS will build your projects into PuzzleScript games without interacting with GitHub at all, however uploading and running your projects from gists requires an authorization token.

 By default PSBS will attempt to run `gh auth token` to recieve an authorization token from the GitHub command line tool.
 If you would like to use a different token or prefer not to install the GitHub command line tool you can run the following command.